Elvis-aws/Dev-Assoc-AWS/Data-Store/Data-Warehouse.md

-# A data warehouse is a central repository of information that can be analyzed to make more informed decisions.
-Data flows
-# into a data warehouse from transactional systems, relational databases, and other sources, typically on a regular cadence.
+# Data Warehouse
+- Users: Users are business users
+- Provides: Business reports and performance metrics
+- Processing: Schema on write
+- Data: Structured data only
+- Storage: Only data needed for analytics is stored
-# Business analysts, data engineers, data scientists, and decision makers access the data through business intelligence (BI)
+- Decision makers access the data through business intelligence (BI) tools and SQL clients
-# tools, SQL clients, and other analytics applications.